plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 | `belowcontenttitle.keywords` | `belowcontent` | `keywords` | `belowcontentbody` |
 | | `belowcontentbody` | `rights` | `belowcontentbody` |
 ```

+Plone 6.0 makes changes to two viewlet managers:

+-   Plone 6.0 removes the `plone.documentactions` (`IDocumentActions`) viewlet manager.
+    In Plone 5.2 it was already empty.
+-   Plone 6.0 adds the `plone.belowcontentdescription` (`IBelowContentDescription`) viewlet manager.
+    By default this has no viewlets.

 One final change is that Plone 6.0 moves the `plone.footer` viewlet from `plone.app.layout/viewlets` to `plone.app.portlets`.
 The viewlet remains in manager `plone.portalfooter`.